option8/greenscale/README.md

 To convert a GIF (named animation.gif) with the included greenscale.sh script requires ImageMagick and Python.

 Put resulting DATA file on disk as DATA00, optionally with other DATA files named DATA01 through DATA09.

+Replace BASIC.SYSTEM with LOADER.SYSTEM and put GREENSCALE binary on the disk.
+LOADER will load GREENSCALE, which loads the DATA files to display.